2024-foss4g-europe/2024-foss4g-europe.github.io/content/getting-to-tartu.md

 **Air**

-Tartu has an airport very close by (ca 10 km away in Ülenurme) but at the moment the commercial connections have not been restored since the pandemic.
-Currently a tender is being prepared that would ensure a daily connection to an important European airport (e.g. Riga/Latvia or Helsinki/Finland).
-We will publish news when changes have been confirmed.
+Tartu has an airport (TAY) very close by (ca 10 km away in Ülenurme).
+The flight connection is set to resume between Tartu and the Finnish capital Helsinki (HEL) in March 31, 2024. after a long break caused by covid.
+There will be 12 scheduled flights per week between Tartu and Helsinki.
+Flights from Tartu will depart at 6.00 a.m. and 3 p.m., while those from Helsinki leave at 1.50 p.m. and 11.55 p.m.
+Tickets can be purchased via **{{< extlink href="https://www.finnair.com/ee-en" title="Finnair's" >}}** web page.

 The closest airports are: